-A passion for detail and a deep admiration for the artists of the past have guided international-award winning artist Ann James Massey toward mastery in “realism.”
+A passion for detail and a deep admiration for the artists of the past have guided international-award winning artist Ann James Massey toward mastery in contemporary “realism.”

-During her career, Ann’s artwork has been shown in close to 200 shows and exhibitions from New York to California, from Texas to Chicago, from London and Paris to Mexico, from live to virtual (during the pandemic).
-She and/or her works have been recognized on almost 100 occasions with honors and awards and have been published in 24 magazines and 37 books.
+During her career, Ann’s artwork has been shown in over 200 shows and exhibitions from New York to California, from Texas to Chicago, from London and Paris to Mexico, from live to virtual (during the pandemic).
+She and/or her works have been recognized on over 100 occasions with honors and awards and have been published in 28 magazines and 37 books.
 Among her memberships are The Society of Women Artists UK, The American Artists Professional League (Fellow Maxima Cum Laude), Catharine Lorillard Wolfe Art Club (Elected Member), Allied Artists of America (Elected Member), Colored Pencil Society of America (Charter and Signature Member), United Kingdom Coloured Pencil Society (Charter, Silver and awarded Life Member, past President), and Mensa.

 After moving to Europe in 1994 and living among the masters’ works she has emulated, her focus sharpened.
 Immediately her fascination with Europe’s marriage of history and modernism became a primary factor in her subject matter with a juxtaposition of past and present.
 Always keeping in mind that premise, she then moved from recreating reality into creating composite scenarios that could be perceived as real.
 Now she is adding into that mix the element of homage for the influencing and precious factors in her life.